SMerrony/tello/README.md

 See [ImplementationChart.md](https://github.com/SMerrony/tello/blob/master/ImplementationChart.md) for full details of what functions are currently implemented.

+Documentation should be available locally via godoc, or via [godoc.org](https://godoc.org/github.com/SMerrony/tello).

-An example application using this package is available at [telloterm](https://github.com/SMerrony/telloterm)
+An example application using this package is available at [telloterm](https://github.com/SMerrony/telloterm).

 Here is an example of just about the simplest use of the package...
 ```